Skip to main content

-Here's the current disruption to the Aramex AU network as of the 3rd of December 2025.
+Here's the current disruption to the Aramex AU network as of the 16th of January 2026.

 Check for delays in the affected suburbs due to unexpected events by visiting the Aramex Network Service Updates.